Shared service centres mean more value-added activities for their respective organizations – a vision UNICEF shares.

 One of UNICEF’s mandates is to continuously improve.
 Our evolution and innovation point towards one goal: improving the lives of children and their families.
 Pivotal to continuous improvement is working smarter, maximizing benefits, and reducing operational costs.
 We strive to implement the latest technologies and industry best practices.
 From automation to Lean process redesign – our goal is to enable our staff to focus on more value-added activities.

-The Centre is committed to excellence in its delivery of global services.
-Our business model places customer service, continuous business improvement, knowledge-sharing and innovation at its core.
+The centre is committed to excellence in its delivery of global services.
+Its business model places staff service, continuous business improvement, knowledge sharing, and innovation at its core.

-As shared service centres evolve, absorb more functions and reach maturity, they can generally provide more value-added activities to their respective organizations – a vision UNICEF shares.
-The GSSC works with UNICEF country offices to identify opportunities to further streamline operations and to centralize more non-location dependent activities.
+As shared services centres evolve, absorb more functions and reach maturity, they can provide more value-added activities to their respective organizations – a vision UNICEF shares.
+The GSSC works with UNICEF headquarters and country offices to identify opportunities to further streamline operations and to centralize more routine transactional activities.

-The shared centre model also positions UNICEF to support the UN reform agenda outlined by UN Secretary General António Guterres – it’s a plan that includes process simplification, increased transparency and improved delivery of the United Nations’ mandate.
+The shared centre model also positions UNICEF to support the UN Reform agenda outlined by United Nations Secretary-General António Guterres – it is a plan that includes process simplification, increased transparency and improved delivery of the United Nations’ mandate.

 "The goal of reform is a 21st-century United Nations focused more on people and less on process, more on delivery and less on bureaucracy.
 The true test of reform will be measured in tangible results in the lives of the people we serve – and the trust of those who support our work."